microsoft/vscode-appcenter/README.md

     * git

-## How does it work
+## How it works
-There are several possible scenarios how this extension could be used:
+There are several possible scenarios of using this extension:

-1. You would like to start development from the scratch with the new application already linked and configured to [AppCenter](https://appcenter.ms):
+1. You would like to start development from scratch with the new application already linked and configured to [AppCenter](https://appcenter.ms):
     * You clone new empty repository on your machine with `git clone new-repo-name` and `cd new-repo-name` and open this folder in VS Code.
     * You login to the appcenter from the App Center StatusBar

         ![Login to Appcenter](images/appcenter-login.png)
-    * After logged in you click the App Center StatusBar to show App Center Menu options.
+    * After logging in click the App Center StatusBar to show App Center Menu options.

         ![AppCenter Menu](images/appcenter-start-new-idea.png)
-    * You will be prompted to enter idea name and select user or organization where you would like to create app in appcenter
+    * You will be prompted to enter idea name and select user or organization where you would like to create app in App Center
-        * App Center sample app will be cloned into the repository you have provided (it would also have preconfigured App Center Analytics/Crashes/CodePush stuff)
+        * App Center sample app will be cloned into the repository you have provided (it will also have preconfigured App Center Analytics/Crashes/CodePush stuff)
-        * Two react-native apps (for iOS and Android) will be created in appcenter (`ideaname-ios` and `ideaname-android`)
+        * Two react-native apps (for iOS and Android) will be created in App Center (`ideaname-ios` and `ideaname-android`)
         * CodePush deployments will be created for every app
         * App will be linked with corresponding iOS/Android secret keys and CodePush deployment keys
         * Changes will be pushed to your remote repository
-        * New Testers Distribution Group will be created for every new app in appcenter, app will be connected to your GH repository `master` branch and new build will be started
+        * New Testers Distribution Group will be created for every new app in App Center, app will be connected to your GH repository `master` branch and new build will be started
     * You will be notified when finished and also we will automatically run `npm install` for you

+2. You would like to link an existing react-native application to App Center.
+    You will see a "Set Current App" option, when logged in.
+    You can either choose an app from App Center or choose it to be created for you.
+    When you pick "Create an App Center app" option, several options are available:
+    * Create an app for Android
+    * Create an app for iOS
+    * Create apps for both platforms
+    If you choose one of the first two, the app will be created and automatically set as current.
+If you choose to create two apps, you will have to pick one of them as current when a prompt is shown.

+    When the app is linked to App Center, several new options appear in the menu:
+    * Build
+    * Test
+    * Distribute
+    * Crashes
+    * Analytics
+    They all open the corresponding App Center tabs for the applicaiton.
+"Distribute" also contains CodePush stuff.

-2. You would like to open already existant react-native application with CodePush already installed.
-When logged in the following App Center Menu options should be avaliable:
+3. You would like to open already existing react-native application with CodePush installed.
+When logged in, the following App Center Menu options should be avaliable under "Distribute > CodePush":
     * Set current app for CodePush
     * Change current Deployment
     * Change target binary verson
     * Change if release should be mandatory
     * Make new CodePush release

 ## Contributing